Executive summary

 Today's business reality, however, is obvious:

 - Operational costs matter more than ever.
-Fuel represents 40-60% of vessel operating costs, meaning every percentage point of efficiency gains directly improves profitability.
+Fuel represents a large part (approx. 40-60%) of vessel operating costs, meaning every percentage point of efficiency gains directly improves profitability.

 - Regulatory pressure is accelerating, as the International Maritime Organization's 2050 decarbonization targets are forcing fundamental operational changes.